How Much Do T-shirt Quilts Cost?

 How long does it take to make a T-shirt quilt?
 This depends on a number of factors.
-These include quilt style, complexity and skill.
-An inexpensive quilt takes less time than a more expensive quilt.
-This means that the style will be simple.
+These include the quilt style, complexity and skill.
+An inexpensive quilt takes less time to make than a more expensive quilt.
+This means that the cheaper the quilt the more chances it will be simple.
 There will be no complexity anywhere in the process.
-And, the craftsmanship will be questionable.
+The craftsmanship will be questionable.

 The Value a Quilter Puts on His or Her Work

 If a quilter under prices their work, what are they telling you?
 They are telling you that they don’t think that their time and skill are good enough to charge more.
 If someone doesn’t find value in his or her work, will you?

 Ready to order your very own Too Cool T-shirt Quilt?